Feeling connected the key to regulating aged care

 “If you think of regulation as something that we're all part of, that all our eyes are on the quality of aged care, then relational regulation is about connections.

-“We’re all going to get in there and work together to find solutions that will suit older Australians,” she said.
+“We’re all going to get in there and work together to find solutions that will suit Older people,” she said.

 Strong relationships within the sector will encourage open and meaningful conversations between providers, staff, older people and their families, and the aged care Regulator, to identify problems and work together to solve them.